knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 Actually, that's *kind of* lie.
 These properties are private, so the form component *can't* set them directly.
 In reality, it guesses a setter function for each field and call that: `setName()`, `setSpeciesCount` and `setFunFact`.
-Technically, you could add a form field call `outOnAMagicalyJourney` as long as you had a method in your class called `setOutOnAMagicalJourney`.
+Technically, you could add a form field call `outOnAMagicalJourney` as long as you had a method in your class called `setOutOnAMagicalJourney`.

 ## Form Field Guessing!